mflaviusm/The-Game-Master/README.md

   * A feature to allow the users to get different questions every time they play the quiz, rather than having the same set of questions in the same order.

 * High Score tracker
-  * A high score tracker that will allow the user to see how well they are doing everytime and be able to compete with friends or family.
+  * A high score tracker that will allow the user to see how well they are doing every time and be able to compete with friends or family.

 * Difficulty levels
   * Implement difficulty levels to ensure the product reaches a bigger audience by being able to play the game on various difficulty levels, each level having an increasingly difficult question pool.